 4. Centralization of performance portfolio

-5 Which of the following is not a managerial role as per Henry Mintzberg?

-1. None of the above
+5 Who said, "Management is a multiple purpose organ that manages a business, manages a manager and manages workers and work"??

+1. Harold Koontz

-2. Interpersonal role 2 2
+2. Drucker 2 2

-3. Informational role
+3. O'Donnell 2 2

-4. Technical role
+4. Anonymous

 6 Which is true?

 1. Task structure is the extent to which job assignments are formalized and structured

 2. Managerial grid is a two-dimensional grid for appraising leadership styles 2 1

 3. All

 4. Fiedler is a proponent of Ohio State University research on leadership

 7 Which of the following management concepts does not have Asian origin?

 1. Codetermination

 2. Theory Z 2 1

 3. Lifetime employment

 4. Harmony

-8 Which of the following is false?
+8 Which of the following is not a principle of action theory?

-1. F. Taylor-Scientific management
+1. Sociology is concerned not just with behaviour but with meaningful action

-2. None of the above 2 2
+2. Individual members will each have their own goals and interpretation of their work situati 2 2

-3. Fiedler- Contingency approach of leadership

-4. McCleland-Theroy X and Theory Y
+3. Actions can lead to changes in meanings

+4. All the above

 9 High level of task structure and low level of relationship structure refers to

 Delegating Participating 2 2

-3. Selling4.
+3. Selling 2

+4.0 4.
 Telling

 10 Which of the following is not a dimension of Hofstede's global culture studies?
+2 2

-1. Short-term orientation 2 2
+1. Short-term orientation

-2. Uncertainty avoidance 3.
-Power distance 4.
-Direction SECTION B (Attempt all) 1 Consider you being a manager and holds the decision-making power, what are the factors that you will consider while devising your span of control?
-5 3 2 Describe the significance of feedforward control mechanism for a manager.
-Give an example from an analytics organization to substantiate your point.
-5 1 & 4 3 Discuss the factors that affect staffing function of a contemporary organization.
-5 3 4 Discuss the difference between knowledge and competency.
+2. Uncertainty avoidance

+·

+3. Power distance

+4. Direction

+SECTION B (Attempt all)

+1 Analyzing the management practices is instrumental to create sustainable competitive

+advantage.
+Discuss.
+5 3

+2 Describe the significance of feedforward control mechanism for a manager.
+Give an example

+from an energy sector organization to substantiate your point.
+5 1 & 4

+3 Explain the concept of outplacement and its significance in the present business environment.
+5 3

+4 Discuss the difference between responsibility and accountability.
 Give an appropriate example.
+5 4

-5 4 SECTION C (Attempt all) 1 Planning is all about identifying the objectives and looking ahead; while controlling is setting the measurable standards and looking back.
+SECTION C (Attempt all)

+1 Planning is all about identifying the objectives and looking ahead; while controlling is setting the measurable standards and looking back.
 In light of the above statement, list down three major objectives you have set as an MBA student, chalk out short and mid-term plans to achieve those objectives, and formulate a control mechanism to monitor your progress.
-10 1, 2 & 2 Think of the most important drivers that motivate a young manager like you.
+10 1, 2 & 3

+2 Think of the most important drivers that motivate a young manager like you.
 Substantiate your argument based on motivational theories discussed in the course.
-10 2 & 3 3 Describe an approach of management that is appropriate for an analytics organization.
+10 2 & 3

+3 Describe an approach of management that is appropriate for an energy-trading organization.
 Justify your answer with valid arguments.
-10 3 &4 SECTION-D D (Case study) Southwest Still flies High Would you like the opportunity to work for a company that just lost for its charismatic founder, replacing him with the company's lawyer and the CEO's one-time secretary?
+10 3 &4

+SECTION-D (Case study) •

+Southwest Still flies High

+Would you like the opportunity to work for a company that just lost for its charismatic founder, replacing him with the company's lawyer and the CEO's one-time secretary?
 Would you jump at the chance to get a job with a firm that pays one-half to two thirds as much as its rivals and doubles the workload, then asks employees to clean up their work place, to avoid hiring a cleaning service?
 Would you be thrilled to and a position in a business where here is no pension plan, just a stock ownership program, and where the stock has declined 24 percent?
 As it turns out, yes, you would, if you were one of the 200,000 people who submitted resumes for just 6,000 jobs at Southwest